jronallo/microdata_schemaorg_example/source/code4lib.html.md

 a new item as the value of the `about` property.
 The [Photograph](http://schema.org/Photograph) type is most appropriate for this example.

+They way to show relationships between items on a page is through nesting items.
 Nesting is implemented by using all three attributes (`itemprop`, `itemscope`, `itemtype`) on the same element.
 Doing this states that the value of a property is a new item of a particular type.